I see it all the time… “I found this ATV with little hours, powerful, and at a great price!”… “but it’s missing the title.”

-If they don’t have the title then its more than likely stolen.
+If they don’t have the title then it’s more than likely stolen.

 There is a huge market for stolen ATVs.
-This is because many states don’t require you to register them, its like buying an iPad.
+This is because many states don’t require you to register them, it’s like buying an iPad.

 The states that do register them have fewer problems with stolen ATVs, but it still does happen.

-Since ATVs are considered more luxury items and not something people need like a car they usually don’t get the full attention by the authorities.
+Since ATVs are considered more luxury items and not something people need like a car they usually don’t get the full attention of the authorities.
 This makes it golden for thieves to sell especially since people will further modify them.

-Might Have a Lien
+Might Have A Lien

-One reason a ATV doesn’t have a title is if it still has a lien on it.
+One reason an ATV doesn’t have a title is if it still has a lien on it.
 The owner has not paid the ATV off, and the bank is the one that owns the quad.